genemine/REBET/README.md

 ## 1. REBET
 a Method to Determine the Number of Cell Subpopulations
 ### 1.1 Description
 REBET, is a method for determining the number of cell populations is based on gene expression profile.
-Two inputs are required to run BERT: (1) gene expression data matrix with samples in rows and genes in columns.
+Two inputs are required to run REBET: (1) gene expression data matrix with samples in rows and genes in columns.
 (2) maximum number of clusters.

 ### 1.2 Download
 REBET is implemented as an R package, which is freely available for non-commercial use.